The Differences Between Minor and Serious Car Accidents

 What qualifies as a serious car accident is difficult to determine, especially because some devastating collisions only result in minor injuries, while a relatively low-impact fender bender could cause painful and debilitating injuries.
 Although there is no clear definition of what qualifies as a serious or a minor car crash, a good indicator that a person has been in a serious accident is if he or she suffers from the effects of an injury for weeks, months, or even years after the crash.

 While it is not always common for accident victims to sustain serious injuries in low impact crashes, this can and still does occur.
 For instance, many accident victims walk away from crashes with only minor scrapes or bruises, or in some cases, without even a scratch, but a few days later will begin to notice stiffness or pain in the neck.
 In car accident scenarios, this is most often indicative of whiplash, which occurs when the head suddenly snaps forward and backward, usually upon impact, resulting in strained ligaments and muscles.
 Those who suffer from whiplash may also experience headache, dizziness, shoulder pain, unexplained fatigue, and back pain.
-Treating these types of injuries can be expensive, making it especially important for those who are involved in even minor accidents to speak with an experienced traffic collision lawyer in Houston about seeking damages from the at-fault party.
+Treating these types of injuries can be expensive, making it especially important for those who are involved in even minor accidents to speak with an experienced car accident lawyer in Houston about seeking damages from the at-fault party.

 Types of Car Accidents